RishikeshJ21/Metacrafters/README.md

 ---

-Thank you for using **My React Digi-fi (Digi-fi (DApp))**!
+Thank you for using **My React (Digi-fi (DApp))**!
 If you have any questions, encounter issues, or want to contribute, please feel free to reach out.
 Happy coding! 🚀